I led growth and marketing for Jetpack for four years turning it from a free product into a profitable business line.

 Checkout the results of this work in the screenshots below:

 Despite Jetpack having a big audience by virtue of its inclusion in many hosting plans and its placement on the plugins directory, improving visibility and acquisition is always of primary importance.

 One way I tackled that “cheaply” was via growing site traffic in two ways.

 The second was publishing two full, and indexable content libraries based on our internal knowledge of WordPress sites: a security library and a theme library.
 The purpose of these libraries was to capture the long tail of traffic searching for specific plugin information like this one.

 Finally, and in parallel to all of the above, I led Jetpack’s transformation from a free plugin that just advertised third-party paid products into a fully-fledged freemium product with proper pricing plans.

-Jetpack is now one of Automattic’s strongest business lines with, at the time of leaving, was seeing 40% year on year growth.
+Jetpack is now one of Automattic’s strongest business lines with, at the time of leaving, 40% year on year growth.

-This was the result of introducing the right features, hundreds of landing page and email marketing tests, finding the right price points, tackling churn, and introducing upsells and nudges within the product at appropriate places.
+This was the result of introducing the right features, hundreds of landing page and email marketing tests, finding the right price points, tackling churn, and introducing well-time upsells and nudges.

 When we had a good and well-converting story to tell about Jetpack I produced, with Studio Bolland, a series of video ads.